 To whom should I send the materials?

 Please see draft guidance entitled Providing Regulatory Submissions in Electronic and Non-Electronic Format - Promotional Labeling and Advertising Materials for Human Prescription Drugs for information on how to submit.
-FDA is expected to begin accepting eCTD submissions using the new M1 specifications as of June 15, 2015.
-Please refer to the eCTD webpage for details.
+FDA began accepting eCTD submissions using the new M1 specifications June of 2015.

 Either company may submit the specimens, however, the applicant is ultimately responsible for compliance with 21 CFR 314.81(b)(3).